 Electric Drill and Scissor Jack Adaptor

-It is a good idea every now and again to inspect the torque of your wheel lugs.
-A torque wrench is a handy tool that can be used to inspect your wheels and tighten them if necessary, especially if you have just had your tires rotated or if you are on a long trip.
+It is a good idea every now and again to inspect the torque of your wheel nuts.
+A torque wrench is a handy tool that can be used to inspect your wheels and tighten them if necessary, especially if you have just had your tyres rotated or if you are on a long trip.